karamelikli/Eviews-NARDL/README.md

  - Asymmetry in short-run and symmetry in long-run
  - Symmetry in  short-run and asymmetry in long-run

-External variables, like dummy variables, can be added to the model.
+Deterministic variables, like dummy variables, can be added to the model.

+### Current version

-The old version of this project [https://github.com/karamelikli/Eviews.NARDL](https://github.com/karamelikli/Eviews.NARDL) migrated here.
-The previous version is not supported anymore.
+The last version of the executable add-in (N-ARDL.aipz) is **2.57**.

 ### Contributors